Killol14/Yoga_shop/README.md

 I used the social media on the footer Icons, which are located on the footer from, Font Awesome.

 ## Structure
 I have used simple structure and navigation link for user friendly.
-I have used Bottstrap4 for this.
+I have used Bootstrap4 for this.
-Register page, Checkout Page I have used Crispy Template From Django.
+Register page and Checkout Page I have used Crispy Template From Django.

 ## Navigation Bar

 Navbar
 Each page features a responsive Materialize navbar that’s collapsed to a burger icon when viewing on smaller screens.
-The navbar has a hover effect search bar, also above navbar there is baner. right hand side there are two click in for register , login and logout also cart for product total price.
+The navbar has a hover effect search bar, also above navbar there is banner.
+Right hand side there are two clicks in for register , login and logout also cart for product total price.

  1. Users that are not logged in have the following pages in the navbar: